 So why is sleep so important?
 What benefits does it hold for us?

 Even though your body shuts off and recuperates while you sleep, your mind is surprisingly busy while you snooze.
 During sleep you can strengthen memories or “practice” skills learned while you were awake (it’s a process called consolidation).
 This means sleep is especially important when you are in a learning environment or acquiring new skills.

 Getting enough sleep helps your brain remember what you learn.
 This is true for adults and children so if you’re studying, it’s sensible to get some sleep and not to pull all-nighters!

-Inflammation is linked to heart disease, stroke, diabetes, arthritis, and premature aging.
+Inflammation is linked to heart disease, stroke, diabetes, arthritis, and premature ageing.
 Research indicates that people who get less sleep—six or fewer hours a night—have higher blood levels of inflammatory proteins than those who get more.

-As a Psoriasis sufferer, not all the time, but I do experience flare ups.
+As a Psoriasis sufferer, not all the time, but I do experience flare-ups.
 One of the things my dermatologist said was to make sure I got enough sleep and tried to reduce inflammation in my body.
 Having taken this seriously (hence the sleep tracker) I have been clear now for almost 2 years!
-I attribute this to a huge over haul of my diet and making an effort to sleep better and exercise more.
+I attribute this to a huge overhaul of my diet and making an effort to sleep better and exercise more.